warrieka/inspireNL/doc/source/About.rst

 About
 =====

-*A QGIS plugin to search and add Datasets of the Dutch Dataportal 'Nationaal Georegister' to QGIS.*
+*A QGIS plugin to search and add the INSPIRE Datasets of the Dutch Dataportal 'Nationaal Georegister' to QGIS.*

 **About the Dutch INSPIRE QGIS plugin**